 To sum up, this type of implementation encompasses interactions concerning the different attitudes and approaches to the issue at hand.
 These diverse professional dialogs can highlight different professional groups that can be defined.
 For example, while we tend to speak about school leaders as one homogenous group, studying implementation can reveal that there are in fact different types of leaders, such as creative, novice, experienced and so on.
+Moreover, these diverse professional dialogs can highlight the places of discomfort with policy in general and can project on other implementation processes.

 Epistemological implementation

-Much has been said about the effects of different epistemologies and/or ontologies on decision-making (Tverskey and Kahneman 1974; Kahneman 2011; Leonard and Thaler 2008).
+Much has been said about the effects of different epistemologies and/or ontologies on decision-making (Tverskey and Kahneman 1974; Kahneman 2011; Thaler and Sunstein 2009).
 Implementation is sensitive to this as well.
-As one interviewee said in a ‘moment of truth’: his entire implementation strategy was ‘totally intuition—trial and error’.
+As interviewee 2 said in a ‘moment of truth’: his entire implementation strategy was ‘trial and error’.

 In implementation, this influence has several expressions.
 For example, implementation is sensitive to prior events, what is known as anchoring.
-One interviewee said that he truly understood the feeling of the student that suffers from violence after a time when the violence was aimed at him.
-The other interviewee raised a prior prejudice toward school managers (understanding that prejudice can have positive as well as negative content).
+Interviewee 1 said that he truly understood the feeling of the student that suffers from violence after a time when the violence was aimed at him.
+Interviewee 2 raised a prior prejudice toward school managers (understanding that prejudice can have positive as well as negative content).
 He said, ‘School principals that are in this job, the base for their work is the love for humans and the intention to do well.
 They aren’t technocrats looking for promotion or power.’
 This is known as representativeness.

-Explanations are given in light of prior assumptions and knowledge: one interviewee connected the violence issue to the concept of ‘responsibility’.
+Explanations are given in light of prior assumptions and knowledge: interviewee 2 connected the violence issue to the concept of ‘responsibility’.
 At one point he noted, ‘All the school managers are responsible for all the children, in the city or in the country.’
 All his decisions and actions were perceived from this standpoint.

-The narratives revealed elements of the ‘signature pedagogy’ Schulman (2005) refers to, in that they are linked to how the interviewees were educated for their profession.
-One interviewee referred to an article he had read ‘on the connection between violence and light’.
-The other interviewee referred to his practice of reading and analyzing data to enable him to take a hands-on approach to events in school.
+The narratives revealed elements of the ‘signature pedagogy’ Shulman (2005) refers to, in that they are linked to the traces of the way the interviewees were educated for their profession.
+Interviewee 1 referred to an article he had read ‘on the connection between violence and light’.
+Interviewee 2 referred to his ability and practice of reading and analyzing data to enable him to take a hands-on approach to events in school.

-This opens the door for manipulations in implementation interactions and power relations.
-As an interviewee mentioned a measure he took after a series of vandalism cases.
+The different filters that implementers have open the door for manipulations in implementation interactions and power relations.
+Interviewee 2 mentioned a measure he took after a series of vandalism cases.
 He understood that a radical stand was needed, and so he announced that cameras would be placed around school, leaving no area unmonitored.
 He described the interactions with the students, who tried to guess where he had put the cameras and failed to realize that he had only said he would install them.
 His announcement was enough to dissuade the offenders.

 In summary, each interaction has two levels of translation—the one actually happening and the one perceived by the two sides interacting.
-Learning from these may shed light on the different predispositions and diversions of implementers, enabling us to reflect on practices and myths in implementation regimes.
+Learning from these may shed light on the common and different predispositions, as well as the variation among implementers, enabling us to reflect on practices and myths in implementation regimes.
+Moreover, learning these might reveal the conditions that enhance certain outcomes (rather than trying just to implement better).

-Argumentative(Flagship) implementation
+Argumentative implementation

 Interactions, by their nature, are interpretive; each interaction is built on social constructs and on power relations that characterize the context.
-Implementation is also subject to this and learning of the interactions reveals much about social construction and discourse.
-In this implementation type, we can see the implementers’ notions about society and context.
+Implementation is also subject to social constructs.
+Studying the interactions reveals much about social constructs and discourse.
+In this implementation type, we can define the implementers’ notions about society and context.